Herbal & Flower Teas

 1. Rinse all ingredients briefly and soak for a few minutes.

-2. Place in a pot with 4 bowls of water.
+2. Place in a pot with 1.2 L of water.

 4. Strain and serve warm.
 Drink in two portions over the day.

 This tea has a traditional association with supporting vitality and is considered anti-ageing in a gentle, replenishing sense.
 It is helpful for children with a long-lasting cough that will not fully clear.
 For a wind-type cough with a dry throat and sticky phlegm, add a small pinch of chrysanthemum (ju hua) to the brew.
-If no wu mei is available, substitute schisandra berry (wu wei zi) 3 qian — it has a similar lung-astringent quality.
+If no wu mei is available, substitute schisandra berry (wu wei zi) 11 g — it has a similar lung-astringent quality.